INHIBIT DRY EYE

 Watch the Video

-Xiidra is a nonsteroid therapy specifically developed to treat dry eye disease1,9
+Xiidra is a unique Rx eye drop specifically designed to inhibit dry eye inflammation1

 Watch the Video